mvysny/mvysny.github.io/_posts/2020-11-5-Vaadin-difference-jsmodule-javascript.md

 9. imports are resolved statically at load time rather than dynamically at runtime.
 10. html comments are not allowed.

-You should always try to use the module script, and look up for the code you need in the npmjs repository.
+You should always prefer js code which loads as the module script - you can find such libraries in the npmjs repository.
 However, certain old scripts won't work as module scripts (most probably because of the strict mode);
 then you will need to load them as old scripts.